abuseofnotation/category-theory-illustrated/_chapters/04_order.md

 ![Soccer player order - leftover element](player_order_leftover.svg)

-In other words, the main difference between partial and linear orders is that partial orders cannot provide us with a definite answer of the question who is better at who.
-But sometimes this is what we need - in sports, as well as in other domains, there isn't always an appropriate way to rate people lineary.
-For example, if you are a newbie you are not last, nor second to last, you are just at one level with numerous other newbies where none of you are any better than anyone else.
-Some other examples follow.
+This is the main difference between partial and total orders - partial orders cannot provide us with a definite answer of the question who is better at who.
+But sometimes this is what we need - in sports, as well as in other domains, there isn't always an appropriate way to rate people linearly.

 Chains
 ---

 Before, we said that all linear orders can be represented by the same chain-like diagram, we can reverse this statement and say that all diagrams that look something different than the said diagram represent partial orders (or preorders).
 An example of this is a partial order that contains a bunch of linearly-ordered subsets, e.g. in our soccer example, we can have separate groups of friends who play together and are ranked with each other, but not with anyone from other groups.

 ![Soccer order - two hierarchies](player_order_two.svg)

 The different linear orders that make up the partial order are called *chains*.
 There are two chains in this diagram **M ➞ G ➞ F** and **D ➞ O**.

-The chains in an order don't have to be completely disconnected from each other in order for it to be partial, we can have connections as long as they are not all *one-to-one* i.e. when the last element from one chain should not be connected to the first element of the other one (as this would effectively unite them into one chain).
+The chains in an order don't have to be completely disconnected from each other in order for it to be partial, they can be connected as long as the connections are not all *one-to-one* i.e. when the last element from one chain should not be connected to the first element of the other one (as this would effectively unite them into one chain).
 But there are other types of connections, like *one-to-many* and *many-to-one*.

 ![Soccer order - two hierarchies and a join](player_order_two_join.svg)

-This set is not lineary-ordered - although the connection establishes the relationship between **D** and **G** (**D ≤ G**) and although the relationship between **F** and **G** is known as well (**F ≤ G**), the relationship between **D** and **F** is *not* known.
+The above set is not linearly-ordered - although the connection establishes the relationship between **D** and **G** (**D ≤ G**) and although the relationship between **F** and **G** is known as well (**F ≤ G**), the relationship between **D** and **F** is *not* known.
 Any element can be bigger than the other one.

 Maximum and minimum